 Towards fewer marketers, with more impact

-In parallel, user acquisition as a whole is becoming more automated – larger ad networks like Facebook and Google are abstracting away the minutiae of targeting and optimization, making the performance of your ad mostly dependent on the creative and the bid.
+In parallel, user acquisition as a whole is becoming more automated.
+Larger ad networks like Facebook and Google are abstracting away the details of targeting and optimization, making the performance of your ad mostly dependent on the creative and the bid.

 With creatives getting easier to make, and managing ads becoming less manual, marketers have an unprecedented level of autonomy.
 Companies that used to require teams of ad buyers and designers can now deploy multimillion dollar budgets with a single full-stack marketer.

 The corollary is that the expectations for marketers are higher – more autonomy implies a broader set of skills needed to be competitive.
-And as making great creative increasingly becomes the most important lever for ad performance, it’ll increasingly become an important skill for marketers to develop as well.
+And as making great creative becomes the most important lever for ad performance, it’ll increasingly become an important skill for marketers to develop.

-Native creative can be a powerful tool then, both to drive ad performance, and to do so autonomously.
+Use native creative as a competitive advantage then, to drive ad performance, and to do so autonomously.